-The Shambhala Monastic Order is delighted to accept applications for The Warriors Who are Joyful, a nine month monastic training residency at Gampo Abbey beginning 4 January 2016.
+The Shambhala Monastic Order is delighted to announce that The Warriors Who are Joyful, a nine month monastic training residency at Gampo Abbey began on4 January 2016.

 The training will be based on the teachings of the Snow Lion drawn from the Shambhala terma and related teachings of the Sakyong lineage with supplementary material from the tradition of sutra.
 Join us for an in-depth journey through these teachings on joyful discipline in the supportive container of monastic life.

 The Shambhala Monastic Order’s first temporary monastic training program comes to completion.

 by Shastri Loden Nyima, Monastic Secretary to Sakyong Mipham Rinpoche

 Summer is passing and fall arriving at Gampo Abbey as we conclude our first year of residential monastic training, The Warriors Who Are Meek, from the Shambhala Monastic Order.
 This year of training was initiated by an instruction from Sakyong Mipham Rinpoche to continue the tradition of offering temporary monastic training residencies by designing curricula based on the Four Dignities of the Shambhala path.
 As part of the monastery’s role in helping to hold deep practice and study, the intention was that a period of complete immersion in the dharma would offer practitioners the opportunity for processing and deepening which can also benefit the broader society as more people train in this way and return.
 (To read the full article in the ShambhalaTimes follow this link.)

 Un monastère bouddhiste occidental de la tradition Shambhala, situé en Nouvelle-Écosse au Canada.
 Fondé par Trungpa Rinpoche en 1983, l'abbaye est une institution de la lignée Shambhala et un membre de la corporation Shambhala Canada Society.